Menu Home

 Feudalism

-Rarely is the beginning of a story it’s actual beginning but we have to start somewhere and Europe in the centuries around the first millennium is a good time to start.
-It was a turbulent world but there were perhaps the first glimmerings of a more stable and settled future; the result of a new hierarchical system in society.
-In the seventeenth century, according to Asa Briggs, this first came to be called the feudal system.
-With a King at the top, the peasantry at the bottom and a whole host of middle men stability was achieved by each level in society owing some form of duty or service to the level above.
-Though we mostly concentrate on Kings it is important to appreciate that what happened at the top was mirrored in similar processes lower down the chain.
+Rarely is the beginning of a story it’s actual beginning ; but we have to start somewhere and Europe after the Norman Conquest of England is a good time to start.
+It was a turbulent world but there were the first glimmerings of a more stable and settled future; the result of a new hierarchical system in society.
+In the seventeenth century, according to Asa Briggs, a social historian, this came to be called the feudal system and the era in which it took place – the medieval.
+With a King at the top, the peasantry at the bottom and a whole host of middle men in between, stability was achieved by each level in society owing some form of duty or service to the level above.
+Every man had to have a master and in 1531 a statute decreed,

-The King having no overlord ,other than God, it was assumed [and surprisingly accepted] that he alone was the only person who could actually own land – in technical terms he was known as the ‘allodial owner’ of all of England’s land.
-The consequences of this were that no ordinary citizen could ‘own’ land in the way that we understand the word ‘own’ today.
+The King having no overlord , other than God, it was assumed [and accepted by the rest of society] that he alone was the only person who could actually own land – in technical terms he was known as the ‘allodial owner’ of all of England’s land.
+The consequences of this were that no ordinary citizen owned land in the way that we understand the word ‘own’ today.
 Nor, initially, could they buy, sell or bequeath it to any heirs or successors.
-Instead of owning land they were said to ‘hold’ the land instead.
+The word ‘tenere’ in latin means to hold and it gives rise to some of our modern words

-Those in receipt of grants of land directly from the King were known as ‘tenants -in-chief’.
-The word tenant deriving from the Latin word ‘tenere’ meaning ‘to hold’.
-According to the size of the estate concerned these tenants-in-chief were able to grant land to their own tenants who became known as ‘mesne’ or intermediate lords.
-This process was known as sub-infeudation and resulted in cascades of tenancies of various lengths.
+William’s initial grants of land were made to his ‘tenants- in – chief’ as they would become known.
+According to the number of the estates they were granted these tenants-in-chief were able to grant land to their own tenants, who became known as ‘mesne’ or intermediate lords a process known as sub-infeudation.
+The result being a cascade of tenancies of various sizes.
 At the bottom was the fundamental unit of feudal life – the manor.
 Since none of these people owned their lands, in theory at least, on the death of the tenant the land should have gone back [escheated] to the King.
-This was clearly not a great incentive for those tenants who wanted their children to inherit the land and so built into the feudal system was a mechanism by which this could be done.
+This was clearly not a great incentive for those who wanted their children to inherit the land and so built into the feudal system was a mechanism by which this could be done.

 Feudal Incidents

 Tenants not only had to provide some service to their overlord [dealt with below] but also had to agree to the payment of what were known as feudal incidents.
-These were wide ranging in extent but the most important was ‘feudal relief’ and ‘premier seisin’.
-If a tenant died his heir had to pay a ‘relief’ [or fee] to the overlord [2].
-So long as the relief was paid the heir could continue to occupy the land uninterrupted.
-Unfortunately for the heirs the overlord was entitled to income from their lands until the relief had been paid paid.
-This right, known as premier seisin, gave little incentive for the overlord to claim their relief immediately and led many to setting extortionate rates of relief which took a long time for the heir to raise.
-Abuses for feudal incidents was so bad that in 1215 after his Barons had rebelled King John was forced to sign Magna Carta which included [Clause 2] specific limitations on the relief charged.
+These were wide ranging in extent but the most important were known as ‘feudal relief’ and ‘premier seisin’.
+If a tenant died the land was ‘surrendered’ to the overlord who, if the tenant’s heir paid a ‘relief’, then admitted the heir as the new tenant.
+Once the relief was paid the heir continued to occupy the land uninterrupted, so long as he performed his feudal service.
+Once [s]he died the process was repeated with the new heir.
+This system had flaws.
+The process of surrender and admission always introduced breaks into the chain of inheritance.
+In an age when the common law was barely developed there was a customary right of inheritance but it was not automatic.
+The overlord , for example, was entitled to income from their ex- tenants lands until the heir had paid the relief .
+This right, known as ‘premier seisin’, gave little incentive for the overlord to claim their relief immediately and led many to setting extortionate rates of relief which took a long time for the heir to raise.
+King John was the worst abuser of this right and it was one of the direct causes of his barons rebelling and him being forced to sign Magna Carta in 1215.

 Although the Magna Carta was aimed at the King a similar principle operated lower down the social scale and by the 13th century the right to claim premier seisin by the tenants in chief was abolished.
 In future only the King could claim premier seisin and in 1660 all remaining feudal incidents were abolished from freehold land [see below].